francesco-carotenuto/EcoPast/README.md

 ## Running MInOSSE

-Please go to the wiki pages to learn more about package installation, data preparation and some examples about running MInOSSE https://github.com/francesco-carotenuto/EcoPast/wiki
+Please go to the wiki pages to learn more about package installation, data preparation and some examples about running MInOSSE: https://github.com/francesco-carotenuto/EcoPast/wiki